reynoldsbd/libefi/Readme.md

 $ cargo install xargo
 ```

-### LLD

-Rust's toolchain currently uses GNU ld to link programs.
-Unfortunately, ld typically isn't build
-with support for the PE32+ file format used by UEFI, so another linker must be used.
-LLVM's LLD
-version 6.0 or above is known to work for this purpose, and is readily available for most platforms.

-[This page](http://releases.llvm.org/download.html) links to pre-built binaries for supported
-platforms.
-Linux users may also have the option of using a package manager to download LLVM.
-In
-particular, the LLVM project provides [APT repositories](https://apt.llvm.org/) suitable for use on
-Debian and Ubuntu based systems.

-Once installed, ensure that the `lld-link` command is available in your shell of choice.
-The target
-specifications provided in this repo (see next section) are configured to use `lld-link` to link the
-final EFI image.
-To do this, you may need to create a symlink to the real LLD executable, or you can
-simply modify the target specification to point to the installed binary.

-> If using the above-linked APT repositories, the `lld-link` executable will have a version number
-> appended, e.g. `lld-link-6.0`.
-Rather than modifying the target spec to point to this binary, I
-> prefer creating a symlink:
->
-> ```bash
-> $ mkdir -p ~/.local/bin
-> $ ln -s /usr/bin/lld-link-6.0 ~/.local/bin/lld-link
-> ```

 ### Target Specification

 A target specification is a configuration file for the Rust toolchain.
 It's used to customize the